demofly/macOS-VirtualBox-VM/README.md

 # macOS VirtualBox VM

-This is a preconfigured macOS VirtualBox Virtual Machine, along with a script for preparing a bootable install ISO image from a downloaded Mac OS installer app.
+This manual allows to setup macOS VirtualBox Virtual Machine, along with a commands for preparing a bootable install ISO image from a downloaded Mac OS installer app.

-*Note: The `create_install_iso.sh` script is tailored to macOS hosts, and the macOS High Sierra installer app.
-The script will will need to be modified to work with the installer app for other versions of macOS.*
+*Note: The `hdutil` commands is tailored to run on a macOS hosts, and the macOS installer app on it.

 ## Prerequisites

-- You need a Mac to run the script `create_install_iso.sh` and generate HighSierra.iso file.
 - You need a Virtualbox installed on your hypervisor host (Win/Linux/Mac/whatever)

-## Part 1: Generate ISO on the Mac

 - Download the macOS installer app if you have not already - search it as "Install macOS" in your AppStore.
 It should be located in your `Applications` directory.

+## Part 1: Generate ISO on the Mac

 - Prepare your virtual image with `hdiutil create -o /tmp/Sequoia -size 17g -volname ISO -layout SPUD -fs HFS+J -type UDTO -attach`
 - Follow this command according to your distro to fill the image: https://support.apple.com/en-us/101578 As an example, for Sequoia, it should be: `sudo /Applications/Install\ macOS\ Sequoia.app/Contents/Resources/createinstallmedia --volume /Volumes/ISO`
 - Then, eject/unmount the ISO volume from your left panel in the Finder